lateminer/bitcoin/doc/README.md

 Unpack the files into a directory and run:

-- bin/32/pivx-qt (GUI, 32-bit) or bin/32/pivxd (headless, 32-bit)
+- bin/32/grow-qt (GUI, 32-bit) or bin/32/growd (headless, 32-bit)
-- bin/64/pivx-qt (GUI, 64-bit) or bin/64/pivxd (headless, 64-bit)
+- bin/64/grow-qt (GUI, 64-bit) or bin/64/growd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run pivx-qt.exe.
+Unpack the files into a directory, and then run grow-qt.exe.

 ### OSX

-Drag PIVX-Qt to your applications folder, and then run PIVX-Qt.
+Drag GROW-Qt to your applications folder, and then run GROW-Qt.

 ### Need Help?